Enoxolone: Derivatives

 In glycyrrhetinic acid, the functional group (R) is a hydroxyl group.
 Research in 2005 demonstrated that with a proper functional group a very effective glycyrrhetinic artificial sweetener can be obtained.
 When R is an anionic NHCO(CH2)CO2K side chain, the sweetening effect is found to be 1200 times that of sugar (human sensory panel data).
 A shorter or longer spacer reduces the sweetening effect.
 One explanation is that the taste bud cell receptor has 1.3 nanometers (13 angstroms) available for docking with the sweetener molecule.
 In addition, the sweetener molecule requires three proton donor positions, of which two reside at the extremities, to be able to interact efficiently with the receptor cavity.

 A synthetic analog, carbenoxolone, was developed in Britain.
 Both glycyrrhetinic acid and carbenoxolone have a modulatory effect on neural signaling through gap junction channels.

 Acetoxolone, the acetyl derivative of glycyrrhetinic acid, is a drug used in the treatment of peptic ulcer and gastroesophageal reflux disease.

-SARS-CoV and COVID-19 therapeutic

-It has an anti-inflammatory effect.
-Highly effective antiviral, effective against influenza, SARS CoV and SARS CoV-2 (COVID-19) viruses.
-Excessive consumption lowers potassium levels in the blood, which in turn raises blood pressure as well as lowers blood sugar levels.